-As a result of the above, the directors believe that the company is liquid and solvent and would be able to settle its current liabilities as they become due.
-The directors are satisfied that the company has adequate resources to continue as a going concern for the foreseeable future.
-The company therefore continues to adopt the going concern basis in preparing the financial statements.
+As a result of the above, the directors believe that the Company is liquid and solvent and will be able to settle its current liabilities as they become due.
+The directors are satisfied that the Company has adequate resources to continue as a going concern for the foreseeable future.
+The Company therefore continues to adopt the going concern basis in preparing the financial statements.

-25. Subsequent events
+24. Subsequent events